 Since its founding in 1971, the UAE has transformed rapidly and profoundly.
 The prosperous, urbanized nation welcomes residents from other parts of the world, who now make up nearly ninety percent of the population.
 Women play a prominent role in private as well as every aspect of public life.
 Yet the era before oil is still in living memory; the impact of the environment persists as a determinate of the way of life.
 Traditional knowledge can be a source of solutions to the world’s pressing problems.
 In the UAE, investigations of memory, from both the distant and recent past, underlie many creative and groundbreaking projects, from poetry to architecture, music to green technologies.

-Our program takes the form of a majlis—an Emirati tradition of gathering and conversation inscribed on the UNESCO list of intangible cultural heritage.
-There, we will explore three areas of human experience: place, creativity, and belonging.
-We invite you to join us for artisan and culinary demonstrations, poetry and spoken-word sessions, musical performances, discussions and storytelling, films, workshops, and more.
-Special activities for children and families will spark curiosity, creativity, and joy.
+Our program took the form of a majlis—an Emirati tradition of gathering and conversation inscribed on the UNESCO list of intangible cultural heritage.
+There, we explored three areas of human experience: place, creativity, and belonging.
+Together, we joined artisan and culinary demonstrations, poetry and spoken-word sessions, musical performances, discussions and storytelling, films, workshops, and more.
+Special activities for children and families aimed to spark curiosity, creativity, and joy.